radicle-dev/radicle-client-services/README.md

 flag.
 Specifically, the path to the private key file should be used.
 If no private key is found at that path, a new key will be generated.

-#### JSON-RPC URL

-For `radicle-org-node`, it's necessary to specify a WebSocket URL to an Ethereum full node with JSON-RPC and WebSocket support, using the `--rpc-url` option.
-This could be the address to your own node running locally, eg.
-`ws://localhost:8545`, or the URL of a third-party API such as Alchemy or Infura.

 #### Firewall configuration

-For `radicle-org-node`, a UDP port of your choosing should be opened.
-This port can then be specified via the `--listen` parameter, eg.
-`radicle-org-node --listen 0.0.0.0:8776`.
-The default port is `8776`.

 For `radicle-http-api`, an HTTP port of your choosing should be opened.
 This port can then be specified via the `--listen` parameter, eg.